ljacquin/wiser/README.md

   colnames(apple_genomic_data)
 )]

-# Define a trait for phenotypic estimation using wiser (note: some data should be available for
+# Define a trait for breeding value estimation using wiser (note: some data should be available for
 # the trait)
 trait_ <- "Trunk_increment"